harvard-lil/warcbench/README.md

 #### Callbacks

 **Callbacks** are functions that run after the WARCbench parser finishes parsing a WARC file.
-A callback can be any function that accepts a `warcbench.WARCParser` object as its sole argument.
+A callback can be any function that accepts a `warcbench.WARCParser` or `warcbench.WARCGZParser` object as its sole argument.
 You could use a callback to print the number of records parsed, write the records out to disk, pass the full set of records over to another function, and so on.

 #### Combining filters, handlers, and callbacks